eclip53/Automated_MetaData_Generator_app/README.md

 - metadata_gen_app.py - The main App file(.py).
 - fp_dc_setup_guide.pdf - It is the pdf document on which the app is tested.
 - script.ipynb - Jupyter Notebook to Run the App file on Google Colab.
-- Readme.md - Readme file which tells about overview of the project
 - Screencast From 2025-06-25 16-46-11.webm - Video demonstration of the project